 With respect to how to identify and exercise specific rights to terminate contracts, you may find it useful to review this article originally published in our January 2019 newsletter.

 Learn New Ways to Optimize Critical Supply Chains

 Use the at-home time presented by social distancing protocols and remote work structures to enroll in NECI online trainings to enhance your ability to keep essential operations running and to learn ways to optimize critical supply chains.

 - Our Public Sector Procurement Program – 95 hours of online training that includes weekly webinars with an expert instructor

-- Our eSeminars – 90 minute online sessions delivered by experts in Canadian procurement.
-Two upcoming eSeminars occurring on April 21st, and June 3rd
+- Our Webinars – 90 minute online sessions delivered by experts in Canadian procurement.

 - Self-directed training – two 100% online self-directed programs covering Contract Drafting and RFP Drafting – ideal for PSPP grads and other more advanced professionals.